Juangui37/CSC-480-Independent-Study/LabNotebook.md

 It's used to simulate multiple users or concurrent requests hitting the database at the same time to measure the system's behavior under various loads.

+## 04/12/2023

+I spent the morning practicing how to write queries on MySQL and MongoDB....
+I can definetly write queries much faster and effeciently on MySQL.

+You can follow along and see what I've practice on my "SQL/NoSQL Practice Queries Word Document in my Database Folder.

+I will be practicing this today to show a live demo in class of what I've learned.

+I will also spend the day creating my powerpoint for this class around 1:30pm.